tashobi02/Obi_CP_Snippets/README.md

 ## 🚀 **What's Inside?**

-The repository is neatly organized to make navigation effortless.
+The repository is organized to make navigation effortless.
 Here's an overview of the categories:

 ### 🔧 **Data Structures**
 - Arrays